-- Overall group materiality: £783,000 (2017 £850,000), based on 5% of average profit before tax over the last three year period. - Overall parent company materiality: £704,000 (2017 £746,000), based on 5% of average profit before tax over the last three year period. - We performed audits of the complete financial information of all three trading entities in the group. - The three entities on which audit procedures were performed accounted for 100% of group revenue and 100% of group profit before tax.

-The area of particular focus for our work was the valuation of inventory (group and parent).
+- Overall group materiality: £722,000 (2018: £783,000), based on 5% of average profit before tax pre exceptional items over the last three year period. - Overall parent company materiality: £685,900 (2018: £704,000), based on 5% of average profit before tax pre exceptional items over the last three year period. - We performed audits of the complete financial information of all three trading entities in the group. - The three entities on which audit procedures were performed accounted for 100% of group revenue and 100% of group profit before tax. - The area of particular focus for our work was the valuation of inventory (group and parent).